Will My Pre-Existing Condition Affect My Car Accident Claim in Pennsylvania?

 A personal injury attorney is essential if there is any chance that your insurance claim may be denied due to a pre-existing condition.
 The Pennsylvania injury lawyers at Rubin, Glickman, Steinberg, & Gifford help victims with pre-existing conditions obtain maximum compensation.
 As for now, here is some valuable information on pre-existing conditions, laws, and insurance, which you should find helpful as your situation progresses.

-Pre-Existing Conditions: Why You Need to Disclose Them
+Pre-existing Conditions: Why You Need to Disclose Them

 It is essential to disclose injuries, particularly when a new injury affects the same areas or presents similar complications as an old injury; otherwise, a claim may be compromised.
 Victims are advised to disclose all pre-existing injuries and to work with doctors to establish the extent to which the accident aggravated them.